ahmedrangel/discord-app-workers-template/README.md

 - Make sure to [install the Wrangler CLI](https://developers.cloudflare.com/workers/cli-wrangler/install-update/).
 - To install **Wrangler**, ensure you have [Node.js](https://nodejs.org/en/), [npm](https://docs.npmjs.com/getting-started) and/or [pnpm](https://pnpm.io/installation) installed.
-- I'm using pnpm so I'll run `pnpm i -g wrangler`.
+- I'm using pnpm so I'll run `$ pnpm i -g wrangler`.
-- Move to your preferred directory and then run `pnpm create cloudflare` to create a new cloudflare application (it will create a directory for your application). *You will probably need to authorize your cloudflare account before continue*.
+- Move to your preferred directory and then run `$ pnpm create cloudflare` to create a new cloudflare application (it will create a directory for your application). *You will probably need to authorize your cloudflare account before continue*.
 - Set a name for your application and select "Hello World" script.

 ![image](https://github.com/ahmedrangel/discord-bot-worker-template/assets/50090595/1f1ff7c6-c95b-4c2f-b451-3f5899c356c2)